Side hustle. Seems like everyone’s got one these days.

 The idea of quitting your job and starting your own company sure sounds romantic.

-Realistically speaking though, you probably got kids to feed, or a mortgage to pay, or a shoe addiction that won’t go away, so it’s not always feasible to financially justify a sudden entrepreneurial pursuit.
+Realistically speaking, you probably got kids to feed, or a mortgage to pay, or a shoe addiction that won’t go away, so it’s not always feasible to financially justify a sudden entrepreneurial pursuit.

 The safer road?
 Try your innovative business idea as a side hustle first to test the waters, and only quit your job once your startup is sufficiently profitable.

 Unless you have secured enough startup funding to make quitting your job financially doable, you’ll be happier not putting all your eggs in one basket right from the start.

-The reason why so many people jump on the side hustle bandwagon is because there are practically no downsides for trying.
+So many people jump on the side hustle bandwagon because there are practically no downsides for trying.

 If you think your side hustle idea is silly, that you have no time, that your side hustle wouldn’t succeed, you probably just haven’t found the right project.

 I have contemplated starting a side project for a good three years before the digital birth of Casual Money Talk.
 During those 3 years, I launched a podcast review blog that didn’t work out because of waning interest on my part, an e-commerce store for my art, among other things.

-I know it sounds cliché, but when I stumbled upon the idea of starting a personal finance blog, it didn’t take long before I became fully convinced that this is the one.
+I know it sounds cliché, but when I stumbled upon the idea of starting a personal finance blog, it didn’t take long before I became fully convinced that this was the one.
 This blog doesn’t make any money right now, but putting my writing out there and connecting with the personal finance online community brings me so much joy every single day.

 I hope this article gave you the pep talk you need to kickstart your own side hustle journey.